arunravi728/Papyrus/content/Software 2.0.md

 1. Specify some goal on the behavior of a desirable program.
 1. Write skeleton code that identifies a subset of program space to search (neural nets).
 1. For neural networks, we restrict the search to a continuous subset of the program space.
-   * The search process can be made efficient with backpropagation and stochastic gradient descent.
+   * The search process is carried out with backpropagation and stochastic gradient descent.

 ##### Components of Software 2.0